Bachelor of Civil Law: The modern BCL: Oxford

-The syllabus consisted entirely of Roman Civil Law until the establishment of the Vinerian Professorship of English Law in 1758.
+The syllabus for the BCL consisted entirely of Roman Civil Law until the establishment of the Vinerian Professorship of English Law in 1758.
 Undergraduate examinations in law were not established until 1850, with the separate BA undergraduate 'Honour School of Jurisprudence' being established in 1872.
-Before 1960, there were seven papers, of which six were compulsory: 'Jurisprudence', the 'Roman Law of Ownership and Possession', the 'Roman Law of Condictiones', 'Common Law' (comprising the general principles of contract, torts, and crime), 'Equity', and 'Conflict of Laws'.
+Before 1960, there were seven papers, of which six were compulsory: 'Jurisprudence', 'Roman Law of Ownership and Possession', 'Roman Law of Condictiones', 'Common Law' (comprising the general principles of contract, torts, and the criminal law), 'Equity', and 'Conflict of Laws'.
 The optional paper was to be chosen from either the 'Law of Evidence', the 'Law of Negotiable Instruments', specified topics in Public International Law, or the 'Roman-Dutch Law of Testamentary and Intestate Succession'.
-In 1960, the syllabus was changed to six papers, of which four were compulsory: 'Common Law' (as above), the 'Roman Law of Ownership and Possession', 'Equity', and 'Conflict of Laws'.
-The two optional papers were to be chosen from either the 'Development of Modern Jurisprudence', the 'Roman Law of Condictiones', the 'Law of Evidence', 'Criminal Law and Penology', 'Public International Law', 'Roman Dutch Law', 'Legal History: the Legislation of Edward I', 'Administrative Law', or the 'Comparative Law of Matrimonial Causes'.
+In 1960, the syllabus was changed to six papers, of which four were compulsory: 'Common Law' (as above), 'Roman Law of Ownership and Possession', 'Equity', and 'Conflict of Laws'.
+The two optional papers were to be chosen from either the 'Development of Modern Jurisprudence', 'Roman Law of Condictiones', 'Law of Evidence', 'Criminal Law and Penology', 'Public International Law', 'Roman Dutch Law', 'Legal History: the Legislation of Edward I', 'Administrative Law', or 'Comparative Law of Matrimonial Causes'.
 For non-Oxford graduates, there was a preliminary examination after the first year.
 Presently, four papers can be chosen from a wide range of options.

 The academic dress for both BCL and MJur graduates consists of the lay faculties' masters' gown with a hood of steel blue silk, half lined and bound with white rabbit fur.

 The historical BCL: Elsewhere

 The Faculty of Civil Law in Cambridge was renamed the Faculty of Laws after the teaching of English Common Law was introduced in the 19th century.
 The initial postgraduate degree in the faculty became the Bachelor of Laws degree (LLB, or LL.B.; Legum Baccalaureus), before being retitled LLM in the 20th century in order to clarify its status as a postgraduate degree.
 The BCL degree in Durham University is now also titled LLM.
-Within the UK, only the Law Faculty at Oxford has retained the older nomenclature.
+Within the UK, only the law faculty at Oxford has retained the older nomenclature.

 Before it was renamed in 1969 as the LLB, the bachelor's degree in Common Law conferred by Canada's University of New Brunswick was known as the Bachelor of Civil Law.

 Until replaced by the Juris Doctor (JD, or J.D.) in 1967, the Bachelor of Civil Law was the degree granted by the first law school in the United States, the William & Mary School of Law founded in 1779.